toncoinpool/stratum-miner/README.md

 - Windows: file with `.exe` extension
 - MacOS: `.zip` archive containing `.app` file
 - Linux: `.AppImage` file with GUI or `linux-headless.tar.gz` archive containing CLI-only binary

+## GUI Fields

+- Mining binary: select `pow-miner-gpu` binary for your system
+- GPUs: GPUs, that you want to use for mining
+- Wallet address: correct TON Wallet address. `DO NOT USE ANY CRYPTO EXCHANGE SERVICES WALLETS!!!`
+- Rig name: rig name for statistics on website.
+Allowed symbols are `latin`, `numeric`, ` `, `-`, `_`, max 24 symbols length

 ### Headless